GT-Quantum-Computing-Association/LogicalQ/paper/paper.md

 ![LogicalQ Architecture\label{fig:flowchart}](./flowchart.svg){ width=100% }

 The `Logical` module lies at the heart of the library with the `LogicalCircuit` class, which inherits from the `QuantumCircuit` class in `Qiskit` and extends it with a variety of QEMDAC features.
 A `LogicalCircuit` can be constructed from a `Qiskit` `QuantumCircuit` via the `from_physical_circuit` method, which enables easy integration of `LogicalQ` into existing workflows.
-The `optimize_qec_cycle_indices` method of `LogicalCircuit` performs cost accounting based on a user-provided constraint model and effective threshold in order to construct an optimal list of QEC cycle indices.
+The `optimize_qec_cycle_indices` method of `LogicalCircuit` performs cost accounting based on a constraint model and effective threshold in order to construct an optimal list of QEC cycle indices.

-The `Logical` module also contains the `LogicalStatevector` and `LogicalDensityMatrix` classes, which inherit from the `Statevector` and `DensityMatrix` classes in `Qiskit` respectively and enable representation and analysis of quantum states at either the logical level or physical level. `Logical` also contains the `logical_state_fidelity` function which is designed to support complex fidelity comparisons, such as the fidelity of a physical density matrix and a logical statevector.
+The `Logical` module also contains the `LogicalStatevector` and `LogicalDensityMatrix` classes, which inherit from the `Statevector` and `DensityMatrix` classes in `Qiskit` respectively and enable representation and analysis of quantum states at either the logical level or physical level. `Logical` also contains the `logical_state_fidelity` function which is designed to support mixed-type fidelity comparisons, such as the fidelity of a physical density matrix and a logical statevector.

 The `Benchmarks` module contains constructors for many of the most commonly-used benchmarking circuits in quantum computation, including randomized benchmarking and quantum volume.
 These functions expose parameters such as qubit counts, circuit lengths, and random selection seeds to the user so that they can be directly integrated into controlled tests and experiments.

 The `Experiments` module contains a variety of experiments which can be used to study QEMDAC techniques.
 Experiment data can be analyzed with functions from the `Analysis` module.

-The `Execution` module contains the `execute_circuits` method, which provides a single interface for both simulator and hardware backends with smart handling of complex aspects such as backend communication, hardware models, and transpilation.
+The `Execution` module contains the `execute_circuits` function, which provides a single interface for both simulator and hardware backends with smart handling of complex aspects such as backend communication, hardware models, and transpilation.

-The `Estimators` module contains special experiments which are used in QEC cycle scheduling.
+The `Estimators` module contains special experiments which are used in QED and QEC cycle scheduling.
 In particular, this includes effective threshold estimation and constraint model construction.

 The `Library` modules contain utilties such as quantum codes for QED and QEC, hardware models for modelling quantum devices, special gates for benchmarking, and dynamical decoupling sequences for QEM.